No. 12 Seton Hall at No. 10 Villanova: Time, TV channel, preview | NCAA.com

 Seton Hall at Villanova: Time, TV channel

-Villanova will host Seton Hall on Saturday, Feb.
-8 at 2:30 p.m.
-ET.
-The broadcast will be on FOX.
+Villanova will host Seton Hall at 2:30 p.m. on Saturday, Feb.
+8. The broadcast will be on FOX.

 Seton Hall at Villanova: Preview